 All histamine related allergies have the potential to disappear.

 Allergies are a learned reaction of the immune system.
 The exciting part is allergic reactions can also be unlearned.
 The immune system bridges the mind-body connection.
-Hypnosis and imagery work are tools used for mind-body interventions.
+Hypnosis and imagery work are excellent tools for mind-body interventions.
 Hypnosis is so effective at breaking habits, unwanted beliefs and patterns.
 Changing the immune system’s histamine response to pollen is no different.

 Allergies cause inflammation in the body so an anti-inflammatory diet can also have a profound impact.
 Eating foods rich in antioxidants such as quercetin can help lessen inflammation.
 Quercetin acts like an anti-inflammatory and an antihistamine in the body.
 Deep, dark red and purple fruits are high in quercetin as are onions and garlic.